Last updated: May 26, 2026

-A free government tablet usually means a tablet that a participating provider, nonprofit, or local digital inclusion program may offer to an eligible low-income household.
-In 2026, the federal government is not directly shipping tablets through one national device program.
-For the full 2026 overview, start with the free tablet benefit guide.
+A free government tablet is a common search phrase, but it can be misleading.
+In 2026, it usually means a tablet that a Lifeline provider, nonprofit, school, library, or local digital inclusion program may offer to an eligible household.
+The federal government is not directly shipping tablets through one national device program.
+For the full 2026 overview, start with the 2026 free government tablet overview.

-Use this page together with our free government tablet eligibility guide, free tablet with EBT guide, Medicaid free tablet eligibility guide, Lifeline free tablet options, how to apply for a free tablet, and common free tablet questions.
+Use this page together with our free government tablet eligibility guide, free tablet with EBT guide, Medicaid free tablet eligibility guide, Lifeline free tablet options, how to apply for a free tablet, documents needed to apply, and common free tablet questions.

 - ACP ended on June 1, 2024 because federal funding ended.